atsign-foundation/at_protocol/decisions/2024-02-c99-minimum-version.md

 ## Goals

-Goal of this document is to decide on a minimum version of C to support in the C SDK
+Goal of this document is to decide on a minimum version of C to support in the C SDK.
+Approval of this document will mean that C99 is the approved minimum version of C to support in the C SDK.
+This document analyzes the impacts of choosing C99 as the minimum version of C to support in the C SDK.

 ### Non-goals